Who, Where, and Why

 Who: The Texas Triffid Ranch is a very small nursery specializing in carnivorous, prehistoric, and otherwise exotic plants.

-Where: As the name implies, the Triffid Ranch is based in Dallas, Texas. http://www.txtriffidranch.com for details.
+Where: As the name implies, the Triffid Ranch is based in Dallas, Texas.
+The Triffid Ranch is currently on hiatus until May 2015, but the blog continues until then.

 - July 2014